serenity-is/docs/howto/how_to_organize_permission_tree_and_localize_keys.md

 ## Handling Category Display Texts

-As categories are automatically determined from permission keys, they don't have a user friendly display text form them.
+As categories are automatically determined from permission keys, they don't have a user friendly display text for them.

 You need to add display texts for them using localization system.